 These houses are among Santa Clara County’s few surviving examples of a once common form of housing for agricultural laborers.
 The buildings, probably built between 1905 and 1920, were acquired from the Pratt-Low Preserving Company in Santa Clara in 1952 by orchardist Eiichi Sakauye, and relocated to his ranch on North First Street.
 Mr. Sakauye had purchased the North First Street property in 1952 from Emily J. Horn, whose family had owned the land since 1905.

-The family worked the orchard into the 1980’s.
+The family worked the orchard into the 1980s.
 When the government banned the use of cyclamates as sweeteners, the family was forced to abandon the pear orchard.
 After the property was purchased by The Sobrato Organization, the firm donated the houses to History Park as visual testimony to the diverse work force that labored in our canneries, ranches, and orchards.
+Mr. Sakauye was instrumental in this process.

 1650 Senter Road | San Jose, CA 95112 History Park Entrance